← Back to blog

 There's no one at the wheel.

-In the online space there's a lot of talk around how the powers that be don't like the idea of there being high testosterone men walking around, fundamentally the higher your testosterone the harder you are to lie to and control.
-The examples of various EU countries restricting young mens access to fitness content online because of "links to the far right" pop up.
+In the online space there's a lot of talk around whether modern institutions are suspicious of physically and mentally capable young men.
+Examples of various EU countries restricting young men's access to fitness content online because of "links to the far right" keep popping up.

-It's not particularly surprising that when you build some muscle, eat right, sleep right, stop complaining that you all of a sudden become "right wing".
-Societies live and die based on whether the men in it give a shit about maintaining it.
-When the men soften out the background femininity of "let's just treat the whole world like they're our family" ends up causing everything to fall apart.
+It's not particularly surprising that when you build some muscle, eat right, sleep right, and stop complaining, you all of a sudden become "right wing".
+Societies live and die based on whether the people in them give a shit about maintaining them.
+When boundaries collapse into the suicidal empathy of "let's just treat the whole world like they're our family", things start to fall apart.